Brent oil trades near four-year high, but U.S. crude retreats | MarketScreener

 "We continue to expect that the decline in Iran exports will reach 1.4 million barrels per day, and while it is occurring faster than we had previously expected, we continue to expect it to remain offset by a faster ramp-up in production from other producers."

-The investment bank reiterated its view that "Brent prices will stabilize back in their $70-80/bbl range into year-end".
+The investment bank reiterated its view that "Brent prices will stabilise back in their $70-80/bbl range into year-end".

 Brent is on course for its fifth consecutive quarterly increase, the longest such stretch for the global benchmark since early 2007, when a six-quarter run led to a record-high of $147.50 a barrel.